DjangoGirls/organizer-manual/resources/README.md

 - Presentation for closing the Django Girls workshop
 - Tattoos
 - Email and tweet templates
+- Cheatsheets for Django, Python, HTML and Git

 Feel free to fork, contribute with your own resources and make a pull request! <3